LibraryCarpentry/lc-git/episodes/02-getting-started.md

  create mode 100644 index.md
 ```

-We can see that one file has changed and that we made one insertion, which was a line with the text '#Hello, world!'.
+We can see that one file has changed and that we made one insertion, which was a line with the text '# Hello, world!'.
 We can
 also see the commit message 'Add index.md', which we added by using the `-m` flag after `git commit`.
 The commit message is used to record a short, descriptive, and specific summary of what we did to help us remember later on without having to look at the actual changes.
-If we just run `git commit` without the `-m` option, Git will launch nano (or whatever other editor we configured as `core.editor`)
+If we just run `git commit` without the `-m` option, Git will launch Nano (or whatever other editor we configured as `core.editor`)
 so that we can write a longer message.

 Having made a commit, we now have a permanent record of what was changed,